karlgrin/neat/policy_manager/README.md

 ## Install

-To install the policy manager run
+To install the policy manager:

 ```
 $ sudo make install